 This is the month you’re going to do it.
 The time has come.
 It’s finally here.
 You’re going to get control over your spending and your money once and for all!
 You have goals, a budget, good intentions, and by golly, nothing is going to stop you from succeeding!

 Then you see a commercial that your favorite store is having a huge sale …

-Or you walk by your favorite restaurant and can’t believe how amazing it smells …
+Or you walk by your favorite coffee shop and can’t believe how amazing it smells …

 Or your coworker shows up to work with a new [insert any desired object here].